 The SATMA Awards are aimed at promoting, preserving, uplifting, developing, honouring and awarding traditional musicians across racial and ethnic backgrounds.
-The 15th SATMA winners were:
+The 14th Annual SATMA Awards were held on 8 June 2019 in Polokwane under the theme, "Free to be Me".